Using CocoaPods

 Or for a pre-release version with

-If you originally installed the cocoapods gem using sudo
+If you originally installed the cocoapods gem using sudo, you should use that command again.

 Later on, when you're actively using CocoaPods by installing pods, you will be notified when new versions become available with a CocoaPods X.X.X is now available, please update message.